What does Personal Trainer Insurance cover?

 Should one of your clients injure themselves and deem it to be because of your negligence, then Professional Indemnity protects you.
 Any claim could be the result of a client claiming you gave bad advice or set them a task which in turn, caused them an injury.

-Sports Equipment cover – £250 as standard (up to £30,000 available)
+Sports Equipment cover – £500 as standard for FREE (up to £30,000 available)

 The tools of the trade which you use are protected by our policy too.
 Up to £250 of cover is included as standard, which ensures any damage to your equipment caused by a client or third-party is covered.